5 friendly places for brunch in New York

 5) Yuca Bar

 Hitting brunch here places you squarely in cool environs, perfect for strolling cute shops and people watching.
-They offer a hearty Latin fusion prix fixe menu for an unheard of $18, (add $10 for bottomless Mimosas) in a no-frills, funky environment.
+They offer a hearty mix of Latin fusion dishes all under 20 dollars, (add 17 dollars for an hour of bottomless Mimosas or sangria) in a nofrills, funky environment.
 Warmer weather has tables outside.
 No reservations.

 people eating at Yuca Bar NY